 When I was 10 my family moved from our small New England town to the suburban sprawl of Colorado Springs.
-We quickly joined a mega church and reformed fundamentalism washed into our lives like hurricane, wiping out our simple family faith practices and replacing them with the debris of 500 years of culture wars, systemic theology, and fear.
+We quickly joined a mega church and reformed fundamentalism washed into our lives like hurricane, wiping out our simple family faith practices and replacing them with the debris of 500 years of culture wars, systematic theology, and fear.

 Of course, these things were packaged in programming that gave us an instant community, no small thing in a city of suburbs.
 And there is something so enticing about the pseudo-intellectualism of the reformed tradition.
 It repackages biblical literalism and other tenants of fundamentalism in the wrappings of intellectual superiority.
 The uniformity which would eventually beget my banishment was then novel and hopeful.
 A whole community in perfect alignment, no thought or action unexamined.
 Every song we sang was carefully vetted for theological accuracy.
 Sermons were 45 minute seminary lectures with exhaustive explorations of the text.
 Volumes of doctrine awaited every question.
 It was intoxicating for a young rule follower who lived for the affirmation of parents and teachers – the closest thing to unconditional love the Dobson parenting paradigm allows.
 Obedience was synonymous with godliness and my entire understanding of faith was quickly anchored on the certainties they gave me.
 I thrived.